The-Hacker-Recipes/The-Hacker-Recipes/ad/movement/trusts.md

 A trust relationship allows users in one domain to **authenticate** to the other domain's resources, but it does not automatically grant access to them.
 Access to resources is controlled by permissions, which must be granted explicitly to the user in order for them to access the resources.
 {% endhint %}

+### Global Catalog
+The global catalog is a partial copy of all objects in an Active Directory forest, meaning that some object properties (but not all) are contained within it.
+This data is replicated among all domain controllers marked as global catalogs for the forest.
+One of the Global Catalog's purposes is to facilitate quick object searching and conflict resolution without the necessity of referring to other domains [(more information here)](https://technet.microsoft.com/en-us/library/cc978012.aspx).

+The initial global catalog is generated on the first domain controller created in the first domain in the forest.
+The first domain controller for each new child domain is also set as a global catalog by default, but others can be added.

+The GC allows both users and applications to find information about any objects in ANY domain in the forest.
+The Global Catalog performs the following functions:
+- Authentication (provided authorization for all groups that a user account belongs to, which is included when an access token is generated)
+- Object search (making the directory structure within a forest transparent, allowing a search to be carried out across all domains in a forest by providing just one attribute about an object.)

 ### Trust types

 The `trustType` attribute of a TDO specifies the type of trust that is established.
 Here are the different trust types (section [6.1.6.7.15 "trustType"](https://learn.microsoft.com/en-us/openspecs/windows\_protocols/ms-adts/36565693-b5e4-4f37-b0a8-c1b12138e18e) of \[MS-ADTS]):